 Kingsley Ragashanti Stewart, Ph.D.

-After leaving Half Way Tree Jail, Dr. Stewart chose to live a better life.
+After leaving Half Way Tree Jail, Dr. Stewart decided he had to choose to make changes in his life that would remove him from the self-destructive path he traveled.
 It was then he realized the necessity to no longer work from an “outside-in” paradigm and changed to one that was “inside-out”.
 He enrolled in the Jamaica National School of Drama to obtain skills and certification in theater arts.
 While there he applied to the then newly formed Jamaica Organization for Youth and Student Tourist (JOYST) and was accepted to work on a summer camp in the United States.
 From there he sought and successfully gained admission to Northwestern Connecticut Community College, in Winsted, Connecticut.

 From community college Dr. Stewart advanced to Vassar College in Poughkeepsie, New York, where completed his undergraduate education and obtained a bachelor’s degree with a double major in psychology and African studies.
 He then furthered his studies at the University of Connecticut where obtained his master’s in counseling and psychotherapy, and his Ph.D. in anthropology.